• Home

 Picture of Kneaded That Author Audrey Hawkins Grubb.

 Hi, I'm Audrey!
-I’m a self-taught baker, mama of two boys, and artist at heart.
-I started baking during the 2020 pandemic and fell in love with creating sourdough discard recipes, breads, cookies, and cakes.
-This blog grew from quiet moments in the kitchen during my husband’s deployment—and now it’s where I share the joy (and mess) of baking with others.
-So glad you’re here!
+I’m a self-taught baker, mother of two boys, and a lifelong artist.
+I started baking regularly in 2020 and fell in love with creating sourdough discard recipes, breads, cookies, and cakes.
+A few years later, this blog grew from the lonely chaos of my husband’s first deployment, and now it’s where I get to share my recipes!
+You'll find a pretty even split between sourdough discard recipes and non-sourdough recipes, so there should be something for everyone!

 More about me →